ark-lang/ark-docs/enums.md

 }
 ```

-We can define powerful types using tagged unions.
+We can define powerful structures using tagged unions.
 Below is an example that
 represents a small extract for an abstract syntax tree.

 ```